loopbackio/loopback-connector-rest/README.md

 * Data source level (common to all operations)
 * Operation level (specific to the declaring operation)

-For example, the following example sets `Accept` and `Content-Type` to `"application/json"` for all requests.
+The following example sets `Accept` and `Content-Type` to `"application/json"` for all requests.
-It also sets `strictSSL` to false so that the connector allows self-signed SSL certificates.
+It also sets `strictSSL` to false so the connector allows self-signed SSL certificates.

 **/server/datasources.json**